corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 * `data` is the state to be stored on-ledger
 * `contract` is the contract governing evolutions of this state
 * `notary` is the notary service for this state
 * `encumbrance` points to another state that must also appear as an input to any transaction consuming this state
 * `constraint` is a constraint on which contract-code attachments can be used with this state

-## Reference States
+## Reference states

+If you need to use reference data across multiple transactions, you can use a reference state.
+Reference states are `ContractState`s with unique properties:

-A reference input state is a `ContractState` which can be referred to in a transaction by the contracts of input and output states but whose contract is not executed as part of the transaction verification process.
-Furthermore, reference states are not consumed when the transaction is committed to the ledger but they are checked for “current-ness”.
-In other words, the contract logic isn’t run for the referencing transaction only.
-It’s still a normal state when it occurs in an input or output position.
+* Input and output state contracts can refer to them, but their contracts are not executed during the transaction verification process.
+* They are not consumed when the transaction is committed to the ledger.
+Instead, they are checked to make sure they are up-to-date.
+The contract logic doesn't run for the referencing transaction.
+* They behave as standard states when they are in an input or output position.

-Reference data states enable many parties to reuse the same state in their transactions as reference data whilst still allowing the reference data state owner the capability to update the state.
-A standard example would be the creation of financial instrument reference data and the use of such reference data by parties holding the related financial instruments.
+This enables multiple parties to reuse a state, and the state owner to update the state.
+For example, parties holding related financial instruments could create a reference state for the financial instrument reference data.

-Just like regular input states, the chain of provenance for reference states is resolved and all dependency transactions verified.
-This is because users of reference data must be satisfied that the data they are referring to is valid as per the rules of the contract which governs it and that all previous participants of the state assented to updates of it.
+The node resolves the chain of provenance for reference states and verifies all dependency transactions the same way it would for a standard state.
+This ensures the data is valid according to the contract governing it, and that all previous participants in the state approved prior updates.

 **Known limitations:**

-*Notary change:* It is likely the case that users of reference states do not have permission to change the notary assigned to a reference state.
-Even if users *did* have this permission the result would likely be a bunch of notary change races.
-As such, if a reference state is added to a transaction which is assigned to a different notary to the input and output states then all those inputs and outputs must be moved to the notary which the reference state uses.
+*Notary change:* Reference state users usually do not have permission to change the notary assigned to a reference state.
+If you add a reference state to a transaction that is assigned to a different notary than the input and output states, you must move the inputs and outputs to the notary used by the reference state.

-If two or more reference states assigned to different notaries are added to a transaction then it follows that this transaction cannot be committed to the ledger.
-This would also be the case for transactions not containing reference states.
-There is an additional complication for transactions including reference states; it is however, unlikely that the party using the reference states has the authority to change the notary for the state (in other words, the party using the reference state would not be listed as a participant on it).
-Therefore, it is likely that a transaction containing reference states with two different notaries cannot be committed to the ledger.

-As such, if reference states assigned to multiple different notaries are added to a transaction builder then the check below will fail.
+You cannot commit a transaction to a ledger if you add two or more reference states that are assigned to different notaries.
+If you add reference states assigned to multiple different notaries to a transaction builder, then the check below will fail.

 {{< warning >}}
-Currently, encumbrances should not be used with reference states.
-In the case where a state is encumbered by an encumbrance state, the encumbrance state should also be referenced in the same transaction that references the encumbered state.
-This is because the data contained within the encumbered state may take on a different meaning, and likely would do, once the encumbrance state is taken into account.
+Do not use encumberances with reference states.
+The data in the encumbered state is likely to take on a different meaning once the encumbrance state is taken into account.
+If a state is encumbered by an encumbrance state, reference the encumbrance state in the same transaction.

 {{< /warning >}}

-## State Pointers
+## State pointers

 A `StatePointer` contains a pointer to a `ContractState`.
-The `StatePointer` can be included in a `ContractState` as a property, or included in an off-ledger data structure. `StatePointer` s can be resolved to a `StateAndRef` by performing a look-up.
-There are two types of pointers; linear and static.
+You can include a `StatePointer` in a `ContractState` as a property, or include it in an off-ledger data structure.
+Perform a lookup to resolve a `StatePointer` to a `StateAndRef`. `StatePointers` do not enable a feature in Corda which was previously unavailable - they use reference states to formalize development patterns that were already possible.

+There are two types of pointers:

-* `StaticPointer` s are for use with any type of `ContractState`.
-The `StaticPointer` does as it suggests, it always points to the same `ContractState`.
+* **`StaticPointer`s**: You can use `StaticPointer`s with any type of `ContractState`. `StaticPointer`s always point to the same `ContractState`.
+Use `StaticPointers` to refer to a specific state from another transaction.
-* The `LinearPointer` is for use with LinearStates.
-They are particularly useful because due to the way LinearStates work, the pointer will automatically point you to the latest version of a LinearState that the node performing `resolve` is aware of.
-In effect, the pointer “moves” as the LinearState is updated.
+* **`LinearPointer`s**: You can use `LinearPointer`s with `LinearStates`. `LinearPointer`s automatically point you to the latest version of a `LinearState` that the node performing `resolve` is aware of.
+In effect, the pointer “moves” as the `LinearState` is updated.
+Use `LinearState` to refer to a particular lineage of states.

-State pointers use `Reference States` to enable the functionality described above.
-They can be conceptualized as a mechanism to formalise a development pattern where one needs to refer to a specific state from another transaction (StaticPointer) or a particular lineage of states (LinearPointer).
-In other words, `StatePointers` do not enable a feature in Corda which was previously unavailable.
-Rather, they help to formalise a pattern which was already possible.
-In that light, it is worth noting some issues which you may encounter in its application:

-* If the node calling `resolve` has not seen any transactions containing a `ContractState` which the `StatePointer` points to, then `resolve` will throw an exception.
-Here, the node calling `resolve` might be missing some crucial data.
+If the node calling `resolve` has not seen any transactions containing a `ContractState` which the `StatePointer` points to, then `resolve` will throw an exception.
+In this case, the node calling `resolve` might be missing some crucial data.

-* The node calling `resolve` for a `LinearPointer` may have seen and stored transactions containing a `LinearState` with the specified `linearId`.
+The node calling `resolve` for a `LinearPointer` may have seen and stored transactions containing a `LinearState` with the specified `linearId`.
 However, there is no guarantee the `StateAndRef<T>` returned by `resolve` is the most recent version of the `LinearState`.
-The node only returns the most recent version that _it_ is aware of.
+The node only returns the most recent version that it is aware of.

-**Resolving state pointers in TransactionBuilder**

-When building transactions, any `StatePointer` s contained within inputs or outputs added to a `TransactionBuilder` can be optionally resolved to reference states using the `resolveStatePointers` method.
-The effect is that the pointed to data is carried along with the transaction.
-This may or may not be appropriate in all circumstances, which is why calling the method is optional.
+You can choose to use the `resolveStatePointers` method to resolve any `StatePointer`s contained within inputs or outputs added to a `TransactionBuilder` to reference states.
+Any data you point to is carried along with the transaction.